Kim Go-eun

 Kim Go-eun (born July 2, 1991) is a South Korean actress.
-She debuted in the film Eungyo (2012) where she won several Best New Actress awards in South Korea.
-She is also known for her roles in the television series Cheese in the Trap (2016), Guardian: The Lonely and Great God (2016–2017), Yumi's Cells (2021–2022), and Little Women (2022), as well as the films Coin Locker Girl (2015) and Hero (2022).
+She debuted in the film Eungyo (2012), for which she won several Best New Actress awards in South Korea.
+She is also known for her roles in the television series Cheese in the Trap (2016), Guardian: The Lonely and Great God (2016–2017), Yumi's Cells (2021–2026), and Little Women (2022), as well as the films Coin Locker Girl (2015), Hero (2022), and Love in the Big City (2024).

 For her performance in Exhuma (2024), Kim won several notable accolades, including the Baeksang Arts Awards and Blue Dragon Film Awards.

 Early life and education

-Kim was born in on July 2, 1991 in Seoul, South Korea.
+Kim was born in on July 2, 1991, in Seoul, South Korea.
 In 1994, at the age of three, she moved with her family to Beijing, China, where she lived for ten years and became fluent in Mandarin.
 After watching Chen Kaige's Together multiple times, Kim decided to pursue a career in filmmaking, which ultimately led her to theater.
 She remarked, "When I stood on the stage for the first time, I was so nervous that I thought it would be so hard if I had to do this for the rest of my life.
 But from my second performance, I felt ecstatic, as if I had wings on my back, and I never wanted to step off the stage.
-I keep on acting because I want to hold on to that feeling."
+I keep on acting because I want to hold on to that feeling".

 Upon returning to South Korea, she attended Kaywon High School of the Arts.
-Later, She enrolled in the School of Drama at Korea National University of Arts, joining the Department of Acting's Class of 2010.
-Her peers from the same cohort included Ahn Eun-jin, Lee Yoo-young, Park So-dam, Lee Sang-yi, Kim Sung-cheol, Lee Hwi-jong. and Cha Seo-won.
+After graduation, she enrolled in the School of Drama at Korea National University of Arts as part of the Department of Acting's Class of 2010.
+Her peers from the same cohort included Ahn Eun-jin, Lee Yoo-young, Park So-dam, Lee Sang-yi, Kim Sung-cheol, Lee Hwi-jong, and Cha Seo-won.

 Career

 2012: A Muse and critical acclaim

 She made her acting debut during her college years in Jung Ji-woo's film A Muse.
 Kim had no prior experience in film or television, having only participated in student productions and school plays.
-She met director Jung Ji-woo through mutual friends and was unaware that auditions were being held.
+She met director Jung through mutual friends and was unaware that auditions were being held.
 "I ended up having an audition after chatting with the director.
-There wasn't even any time for me to prepare," Kim recalled.
-Ultimately, she was selected from approximately 300 actresses who auditioned for the role.
+There wasn't even any time for me to prepare", Kim recalled.
+Ultimately, she was selected from among approximately 300 actresses who auditioned for the role.